elena-lpz/social-media-app/README.md

 Overall, I’m happy with what I managed to build, and maybe in the future, I can add everything I originally envisioned.

+Edit: Editing to include more stuff I did not have time to complete...
+I would have liked to add a button to view book info, I also wanted to include a summary row in my table but ideally, I would have liked to use an API to get this data from, so the user would only need to search for a book and the data pulled from the API would fill out the rest, the only thing the user would need to do is change the status, add a review and rating.

 # Challenges

 TypeScript.
 TypeScript.
 TypeScript.
 I struggled a lot with the errors, but I got through it in the end.
 I also ran into some deployment issues that felt impossible to fix at the time, but again, here we are.